GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

     oxd 3.1.1 includes functional and billing changes from previous versions.
 If you have older installations, review [what's new in 3.1.x](./3.1.x-intro.md) before proceeding with upgrades or new installations of oxd 3.1.1.

 !!!
 Note
     oxd *only* works with server-side web apps.
-If you need to integrate single-page apps (SPAs), native apps, and/or SaaS apps with your Gluu Server, review the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).
+To integrate single-page apps (SPAs), native apps, and/or SaaS apps with your Gluu Server, review the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).

 ## Compatibility
 oxd 3.1.1 has been confirmed to work with the following standard OpenID Providers (OP) and UMA Authorization Servers (AS):